withreach/sysinit/roles/sysinit/README.md

 - Ansible >= 11.8.0
 - SSH key configured for Git operations (`~/.ssh/id_rsa`) or (`~/.ssh/id_ed25519`)
+- Git configured with global user.name and user.email
 - Sudo privileges for host file modifications
 - Python 3 and pip3 for pre-commit installation